elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Allow user-alertmanager to be deployed in custom namespace and not only in `monitoring`.
 - Support for GCS
 - Backup retention for InfluxDB.
+- Add Okta as option for OIDC provider

 ### Changed